tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Take a couple of minutes to verify if everyone in the class is ready with the Alpaca SDK installed and the Alpaca keys on-hand.
 Ask your TAs to kindly assist any student who may not be prepared to continue, in the meantime, open the Alpaca website and highlight the following.

-* To start using Alpaca, you need to sing up to have access to your Alpaca keys.
+* To start using Alpaca, you need to sign up to have access to your Alpaca keys.

-* Once you are already signed up, you can log in to the Alpaca dashboard to fetch your keys.
+* Once you are signed up, you can log in to the Alpaca dashboard to fetch your keys.

-Continue by login into the Alpaca dashboard using your personal account.
+Continue by logging into the Alpaca dashboard using your personal account.

 ![alpaca-login](Images/alpaca-login.gif)

-After logging into your Alpaca dashboard, explain to students that they will find a section named "Your API Keys" where they view their keys by clicking on the "View" button.
+After logging into your Alpaca dashboard, explain to students that they will find a section named "Your API Keys" where they can view their keys by clicking on the "View" button.

 ![alpaca-keys-section](Images/alpaca-keys-section.png)